Manzi History, Family Crest & Coats of Arms

 The surname Manzi was first found in Friuli (Venetian: Friul), an area of northeastern Italy, with Patriarca di Aquileia Volserico Manzano in 1083.

-Important Dates for the Manzi family
+Early History of the Manzi family

 This web page shows only a small excerpt of our Manzi research.
 More information is included under the topic Early Manzi History in all our PDF Extended History products and printed products wherever possible.